CMSgov/dpc-app/README.md

   user: postgres
 ```

-**Note**: On startup, the services look for a local override file (local.application.conf) in the root of their *current* working directory.
+**Note**: On startup, the services look for a local override file (local.application.env) in the root of their *current* working directory.
 This can create an issue when running tests with IntelliJ.
 The default sets the working directory to be the module root, which means any local overrides are ignored.
 This can be fixed by setting the working directory to the project root, but needs to be done manually.

 ### There are two ways to build DPC: